Understanding weight loss patterns

 The reality of weight loss plateaus

-Weight loss plateaus are a common part of the journey.
+Weight loss ‘plateaus’ are a common part of the journey.
 These occur when our bodies adapt to a new lower weight and resists further changes.
 Plateaus can be frustrating but are completely normal.

 - Why do they happen?
 Your metabolism may slow down as you lose weight, reducing the rate at which you burn calories.

-“I hit a plateau after losing my first 5kgs.
+I hit a plateau after losing my first 5kgs.
 I was expecting things to progress fast so it was annoying but I kept faith and concentrated on my other victories, like building up my exercise or feeling more comfortable in my clothes.
-This helped me stay focussed.”
+All of that really helped me stay focussed, because one of my problems is defeatism.
+Previous attempts at losing weight would easily run aground when I wasn’t feeling things were happening or happening fast enough!
+Robert – SlimrChat founder

 Top Tip: